Travel in Austria

 • Hotel Klosterbräu – Without a doubt, this is the most impressive hotel in Seefeld, wonderfully combining old and new, ancient and modern.
 Built within an ancient 16th-century monastery, it offers beautifully designed modern rooms.
 This is a luxurious five-star hotel with a large spa complex and swimming pools.
 The stay includes a large and varied breakfast.
 The hotel is located in the heart of the village.
 Click for more information and photos of the hotel on Booking.com

-• Astoria Resort If you’re a nature lover, Astoria Resort will be perfect for you.
+• Alpine Resort Sacher If you’re a nature lover, Alpine Resort Sacher will be perfect for you.
 The hotel is surrounded by a quiet and colorful park, offering views of the mountains surrounding Seefeld.
 As part of the complex, there’s a large spa with heated swimming pools, saunas, and more.
 The breakfast served at the hotel is rich and varied.
 It’s about a 7-minute walk from the village center.
 Click for more information and photos of the hotel on Booking.com

-• Hotel Larchenfeld Natur The hotel is located in the village of Mösern, near Seefeld (about 4 kilometers from the village).
-The hotel has standard rooms and apartments with balconies and mountain views.
-The rooms are furnished with beautifully designed wooden furniture, creating a warm and relaxing atmosphere.
-The hotel apartments have an equipped kitchen.
-The hotel has a sauna, steam bath, and a small outdoor swimming pool.
-From the hotel, you can reach the Gschwandtkopf ski area within 5 minutes.
+• Hotel Lärchenhof Natur – Located in the village of Mösern, about 4 kilometers from Seefeld, this hotel offers standard rooms and apartments with balconies and mountain views.
+Warm wooden furnishings create a cozy atmosphere, and the apartments include equipped kitchens.
+Guests can enjoy a sauna, steam bath, and small outdoor pool, with the Gschwandtkopf ski area just a 5-minute drive away.
 Click for more information and photos of the hotel on Booking.com

-• Bergresort Seefeld – A quiet hotel in the heart of Seefeld, surrounded by nature.
-It includes a luxurious spa complex with saunas and pools.
-There is also a fitness room.
-The hotel rooms are relatively simple in design with typical wooden furniture characteristic of the area.
+• Bergresort Seefeld – A quiet hotel in the heart of Seefeld, surrounded by nature, featuring a luxurious spa with saunas, pools, and a fitness room.
+The rooms are in a simple design with traditional wooden furnishings.
 Click for more information and photos of the hotel on Booking.com

 • Hotel Haymon A traditional family-run hotel.
 The hotel’s location is central, at the end of the pedestrian street in the village center.
 The hotel rooms are renovated and furnished with homely Tyrolean furniture.
 All rooms have a balcony.
 A sauna is available for free use.
 During the summer months, the hotel offers free guided walking tours with a hotel guide.
 Breakfast is available at the hotel.
 Click for more information and photos of the hotel on Booking.com